Chriskarthi/Data-Science-Projects/README.md

-# Data-Science-Projects
+# LINEAR REGRESSION PROJECT
-This is set of projects which i have implemented while learning about each algorithms of machine learning
+In this project i have used linear regression to  predict the house prices with the help of the given data